Raathigesh/reignite/Readme.md

 # Reignite

-Reignite is a rapid prototyping environment for ReactJS.
+Reignite is an opinionated rapid prototyping environment for ReactJS.
+Reignite lets you to get started faster and allow you to focus on executing your ideas by taking over the mundane tasks.

-Have a look at the github projects to get an idea about the features since this is too early to document.
+Reignite is not another attempt to create a React IDE, instead Reignite complements your IDE.

 # Contribute